dizzymacho/how-to-create-a-tab-bar-using-react-navigation/README.md

 #### Create Folders

-Now that we have installed React-Navigation, we're going to create a few folders where we'll be doing a majority of our work.
+Now that we have installed React-Navigation, we'll move over to our newly created react native project.
+We're going to start by creating a few folders where we'll be doing a majority of our work.
 We'll start by creating a folder called  **App**.
 Inside of the App folder we'll create a **Views** and **Config** folder.
 We'll also create an **index.js** file inside the App folder.

 *__Screen:__* _Creates App, View, and Config folders and the index.js file._